philzook58/philzook58.github.io/_posts/2021-12-22-datalog-egraph-deux.md

 ---

 Rewriting using equations is a compelling way to do a expression simplification, symbolic calculations, compiler optimizations.
-Egraphs are a data structure that keeps around all the possible terms instead of destructively rewriting them.
+Egraphs are a data structure that keeps around all the possible equivalent terms instead of destructively rewriting them.

 I previously wrote a [blog post](https://www.philipzucker.com/egraph-datalog/) sketchily describing how to encode some of the steps (ematching and congruence closure) in egraph rewriting using [Souffle datalog](https://souffle-lang.github.io/).
-The intention was to compile a nicer high level language (which became [egglog](http://www.philipzucker.com/egglog/) Give it a try in the browser!
+The intention was to compile a nicer high level language (which became [egglog](http://www.philipzucker.com/egglog/).
+Give it a try in the browser!
 It's neat!) to these pieces via flattening of expressions mostly and insertion of indirections to eclass id.

-I abandoned using souffle at a certain point because I realized it was unlikely to beat [egg](https://egraphs-good.github.io/) at it's own game, and it turned out actually doing the encoding I described before was not that clarifying or pleasant.
-A big issue is the stratification requirements of datalog (which maybe souffle let's you turn off?) and the reliance on the gensym counter.
+I abandoned using souffle for egglog at a certain point because I realized it was unlikely to beat [egg](https://egraphs-good.github.io/) at it's own game, and it turned out actually doing the encoding I described before was not that clarifying or pleasant.
+A big issue is the stratification requirements of datalog (which maybe souffle let's you turn off?) and my reliance on the gensym counter.
 I was tying myself in knots trying to macro expand into stages of ematching and congruence closure.
 It sucked.

 I have since come to understand more features of souffle that are not stock datalog.
 One such powerful feature is [algebraic data types](https://souffle-lang.github.io/types#algebraic-data-types-adt).
 Yes.
 Souffle datalog already has tree data structures available.

-A simplified variant of egglog is what I call hashlog.
+A simplified variant of egglog is what I like to call "hashlog".
 It is still a bottom up datalog-like evaluation, but instead of being backed by an egraph, you can be backed by a hash cons data structure.

 My understand of the backing data structure of souffle ADTs make souffle already a hashlog.
 I think that ADTs are flattened into tables with unique ids for each node in the ADT.